 But the celebrations have been slightly spoilt by the cycling federation in New Zealand, which has declined Bennett's chosen kit, designed by Jumbo-Visma's kit maker AGU and Bennett's wife, Caitlin Fielder.

-Speaking in The Social Distance Podcast, Bennett said: “AGU and the team produced this amazing jersey.
+Speaking in The Social Distance Podcas (opens in new tab)t, Bennett said: "AGU and the team produced this amazing jersey.
 It was just the coolest jersey.
 Then Caitlin did a couple of tiny little touches and we were like ‘sweet’.

 "We were all excited, we emailed Bike NZ and said 'hey guys, we’re really proud to show that this is the jersey we’ll be wearing this year', and Bike NZ were like ‘nah.’"